pixeltris/YgoMaster/Docs/Updating.md

 ## Structure decks

-- Run `--extractstructure` to extract those structure decks from the previous step into individual files which get placed into the `StructureDecks` folder.
+- Run `YgoMaster.exe --extractstructure` to extract those structure decks from the previous step into individual files which get placed into the `StructureDecks` folder.
 - Delete `YgoMaster/Data/StructureDecks.json`

 ## Solo